Albertosaurus: Other discoveries

-In 1911, Barnum Brown, during the second year of American Museum of Natural History operations in Alberta, uncovered a fragmentary partial Albertosaurus skull at the Red Deer River near Tolman Bridge, specimen AMNH 5222.
+In 1911, Barnum Brown, during the second year of the American Museum of Natural History's operations in Alberta, uncovered a fragmentary partial Albertosaurus skull at the Red Deer River near Tolman Bridge (specimen AMNH 5222).

-William Parks described a new species in 1928, Albertosaurus arctunguis, based on a partial skeleton lacking a skull excavated by Gus Lindblad and Ralph Hornell near the Red Deer River in 1923, but this species has been considered identical to A. sarcophagus since 1970.
+William Parks described a new species in 1928, Albertosaurus arctunguis, based on a partial skeleton lacking a skull that was excavated by Gus Lindblad and Ralph Hornell near the Red Deer River in 1923, but this species has been considered identical to A. sarcophagus since 1970.
 Parks' specimen (ROM 807) is housed in the Royal Ontario Museum in Toronto.

-No Albertosaurus fossils were found from 1926–1972, but, there has been an increase in findings since then.
-Apart from the Dry Island bonebed, six more skulls and skeletons have since been discovered in Alberta and are housed in various Canadian museums: specimens RTMP 81.010.001, found in 1978 by amateur paleontologist Maurice Stefanuk; RTMP 85.098.001, found by Stefanuk on 16 June 1985; RTMP 86.64.001 (December 1985); RTMP 86.205.001 (1986); RTMP 97.058.0001 (1996); and CMN 11315.
-None of the skeletons were found with complete skulls.
+No Albertosaurus fossils were found from 1926 to 1972, but there has been an increase in findings since then.
+Apart from the Dry Island bonebed, six more skulls and skeletons have since been discovered in Alberta and are housed in various Canadian museums.
+Specimen RTMP 81.010.001 was found in 1978 by amateur paleontologist Maurice Stefanuk.
+RTMP 85.098.001 was found by Stefanuk on June 16, 1985.
+RTMP 86.64.001 was found in December 1985.
+RTMP 86.205.001 was found in 1986.
+RTMP 97.058.0001 was found in 1996 and then there is CMN 11315.
+Unfortunately, none of these skeletons were found with complete skulls.
 Fossils have also been reported from the American states of Montana, New Mexico, Wyoming, and Missouri, but they are doubted to be from A. sarcophagus and may not even belong to the genus Albertosaurus.

 Two specimens from "cf Albertosaurus ".sp" have been found in Mexico (Packard Formation and Corral de Enmedio Formation).